Insurance

 Most of our partner universities in Latin America have no mandatory requirements for University of Leeds students to purchase a local health insurance policy, however it is advisable to purchase a local health insurance policy, as there are limitations to the University of Leeds travel insurance.

-There are some exceptions.
-If a Latin American university requires students to purchase a local insurance policy, they will outline the details of this on their Fact Sheet, which can be found on Minerva in the Host University Catalogue.
+There are some exceptions, listed below.
+If a Latin American university requires students to purchase a local insurance policy, they will outline the details of this on their Fact Sheet, which can be found on the Global Opportunities SharePoint Site in the Host University Catalogue.

 MALAYSIA